-Within the South Beach neighborhood, from 5th Street to 15th Street, Lummus Park offers many similarities to South Beach.
-Beneath the palm trees swaying under the spotless sky, enjoy some of the best people-watching in town.
+Beneath the palm trees swaying under the spotless sky, one of the best things to do in South Beach is to enjoy some of the best people-watching in town.
 The open park gyms are always crowded, featuring startling acrobatics while rollerbladers zoom by along the beachside path.

 Along Ocean Drive, enjoy eclectic bars and tropical cocktails to round out your Miami itinerary before returning to the soft sand shores for some volleyball or to get your tan to local standards.